- Safety and Reliability

 Product feedback or requests submitted to the Customer Service Office by consumers are reviewed by staff in related areas, such as quality assurance, development, and production, and used in product improvement and the development of new products.

 As part of its commitment to customer satisfaction and trust, the Nisshin Seifun Group established the Customer Service Office as a contact point for consumer inquiries and feedback about home-use products.

 Each year the Customer Service Office receives around 12,000 calls from consumers.
 This input is shared with related units in areas ranging from R&D to production and sales through the CHORUS response system.
 In addition to providing a timely response to customer needs, these units also use this feedback to develop products from a consumer’s perspective.
-FAQ dialogues are also provided on the Nisshin Foods website in categories based on products and the purposes for which they are used.
+FAQ dialogues are also provided on the Nisshin Seifun Welna website in categories based on products and the purposes for which they are used.

 Linking Consumer Feedback to Product Improvements